rbmowatt/glazewave/docs/spot-images/us-nc.md

   - 1600×1200px, 890 KB
   - Description: The Outer Banks (also known as OBX) is a 200-mile (320-km) long string of narrow barrier islands off the coast of North Carolina and a small portion of Virginia, beginning in the southeastern corner of Virginia Beach on the east coast of the United States.
 They cover most of the North Carolina coastline, separating the Currituck Sound, Albemarle Sound, and Pamlico Sound from the Atlantic Ocean.
 The Outer Banks is a major tourist destination and is known for its temperate climate and wide expanse of open beachfront.
 The Cape Hatteras National Seashore has four campgrounds where visitors may cam
   - Match: score 7 via coastal-in-title, kw:beach+ocean+sea+coast, w>=1000, landscape
-- **`us-nc-east-beach-3.jpg`** — “Oceanside View from "Beach Treasure", Nags Head, North Carolina (14431793552)” by Ken Lund from Reno, Nevada, USA, Wikimedia Commons, CC BY-SA 2.0
+- **`us-nc-east-beach-3.jpg`** ✗ **not a coastal photo** — “Oceanside View from "Beach Treasure", Nags Head, North Carolina (14431793552)” by Ken Lund from Reno, Nevada, USA, Wikimedia Commons, CC BY-SA 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:Oceanside_View_from_%22Beach_Treasure%22,_Nags_Head,_North_Carolina_(14431793552).jpg
   - Licence: CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0/) · attribution required · **share-alike**
   - Author: Ken Lund from Reno, Nevada, USA — https://www.flickr.com/people/75683070@N00